Aditya-Katkuri/Vessel-trajectory-prediction-using-AIS-data/README.md

 # Vessel Trajectory Prediction Using AIS Data

 ## Overview
 This project focuses on analyzing vessel trajectories using **AIS (Automatic Identification System)** data, aiming to predict trajectories that will help in collision avoidance, destination prediction etc with data cleaning, clustering, and forecasting techniques.
-The project is conducted under the guidance of **Dr. Luo Wei** at **GeoSpatialX Lab**.
+The project is conducted under the guidance of **Dr. Luo Wei** at **GeoSpatialX Lab**, National University of Singapore.

 ### Team Members:
 - **Katkuri Aditya Vardhan Reddy**